Vicki Abadesco | Founder & Director of Infinite Possibilities

 Rhyan Ramirez | Big-hearted Facilitator

-Rhyan has over 15 years of experience doing volunteer work with teens in his community in many capacities from peer leader, young adult leader to youth minister.
-He is also a youth motivational speaker helping teens understand the value of having healthy relationships in their lives.
-Based on Rhyan’s personal life experiences, his mission is to help kids with their relationships with their friends, their parents and relatives and with themselves.
-Rhyan takes a different approach and looks inward to see how the kids are doing inside, helping them understand their behavior, which is what really attracted him to the Soul Shoppe program.
+Rhyan has over 15 years of experience doing volunteer work with teens in his community in many capacities from peer and young adult leader, to youth minister.
+He is also a youth motivational speaker, working to help teens understand the value of having healthy relationships in their lives.
+Based on Rhyan’s personal life experiences, his mission is to help kids with their relationships with their friends, parents, relatives and with themselves.
+Rhyan takes a different approach and looks inward to see how the kids are doing inside, helping them understand their behavior, which is what really attracted him to Soul Shoppe.

 Jared Maloney | Big-hearted Facilitator

-He is dedicated to building positive healthy communities and increasing emotional awareness.
-Jared’s road to Soul Shoppe has been long, starting in London where he lived for twelve years and gained a Masters in Psychology, to his current pursuit of an MFT license attending John F. Kennedy University.
+Jared is dedicated to building positive healthy communities and increasing emotional awareness.
+Jared’s road to Soul Shoppe has been long, starting in London where he lived for 12 years and gained a Masters in Psychology, to his current pursuit of a MFT license attending John F. Kennedy University.

-Jared’s experience working with children started with his first job, he was a child minder/babysitter during group meetings for battered women’s organizations.
+Jared’s experience working with children started with his first job as a child minder/babysitter during group meetings for battered women’s organizations.
 He later worked as a youth leader in the Dallas/Ft.
-Worth area in Texas and in Jonesboro Arkansas.
-In the United Kingdom he toured with a company that brought educational theatre productions to schools.
-Jared is excited to be a member of Soul Shoppe, assisting in the positive transformation of our schools.
+Worth area of Texas, and in Jonesboro Arkansas.
+In the United Kingdom he toured with a company that brought educational theater productions to schools.
+Jared is excited to be a Facilitator for Soul Shoppe, assisting in the positive transformation of our schools.